-I am a Senior Postdoctoral Researcher at Caltech, working with Erik Winfree.
+I am an Assistant Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 My research focuses on applying principles from computer science and engineering to create programmable matter at the nanoscale with bio-molecules such as DNA.
-Prior to Caltech, I was a postdoc at Oxford Computer Science with Marta Kwiatkowska and a James Martin Fellow at the Institute for the Future of Computing, Oxford.
+Prior to UW, I was a Senior Postdoctoral Researcher at Caltech, working with Erik Winfree, a postdoc at Oxford Computer Science with Marta Kwiatkowska and a James Martin Fellow at the Institute for the Future of Computing, Oxford.
 I received my PhD in Computer Science from UBC in 2013, advised by Anne Condon.
 Much of my computations now happen in a test tube.

 PhD in Computer Science, 2013